 The flex rating of a ski boot is a statistic that specifies the boot’s stiffness.
 The flex rating usually is between 60 for the softest boots and 140 or more for race boots and other high-performance boots.
 Size and width are crucial parameters when buying a pair of ski boots.

 Manufacturers accomplish the necessary flex by employing different materials in manufacturing the shell, altering the thickness of the material, and in the overall design of the boot.
 The number of buckles and the strength of the strap at the top of the collar contributes to flex.

 Finally, the inner liner influences the total flex of the boot.
 In boots with the same flex rating, variances might be detected between manufacturers and categories (on-piste, all-mountain, freeride, freestyle, or touring).

 Find the Best Ski & Snowboard Rentals for Colorado Mountains

 Are you anticipating a ski trip to Colorado and wondering where to rent skis and snowboards?
-If so, Virgin Islands Ski Rental is your ideal destination.
+If so, Virgin Islands Ski Rental is your ideal destination located in Silverthorne, CO.
 We rent an extensive selection of premium skis and snowboards.